cloudfoundry/summit-hands-on-labs/osbapi-with-k8s-and-cf/student-template.md

 At the end of this lab, students will:

 * Know what the Open Service Broker API (OSBAPI) is and why it's beneficial.
-* Feel comfortable registering a service broker in both Cloud Foundry and Kubernetes
+* Feel comfortable registering a service broker in both Cloud Foundry and Kubernetes.
-* Understand how to create service instances, see service plans, and other basic operations in both platforms.
+* Understand how to create service instances, see service plans, and perform other basic operations in both platforms.

 ## Prerequisites